Changing SEA Project Research Fellows

 Justin Farrell is studying a large, mainline Protestant church with dedicated programming for young adults.

-Ashley Palmer-Boyes is a doctoral student in Sociology at Baylor University, where she specializes in the sociological study of religion.
+Ashley Palmer is a doctoral student in Sociology at Baylor University, where she specializes in the sociological study of religion.
 Her research interests include Latino Catholicism and gender and religiosity.
 Ashley is also a Graduate Fellow with Baylor's Academy of Teaching and Learning and teaches courses in the Sociology of Religion and Marriage and the Family.

 Ashley Palmer-Boyes is studying a Mexican-American Catholic parish that serves young families.